-When in Greece, travellers can often get caught up in the iconic sites of places such as Santorini or Acropolis that many attractions and locations can often be overlooked, especially those less talked about.
+When in Greece, travelers can often get caught up in the iconic sites of places such as Santorini or Acropolis and many attractions and locations can often be overlooked, especially those less talked about.

 1. The Island of Naxos

 If you are on the hunt for a beach that isn’t dominated by tourists, try the island of Naxos.
 Packed full of culture and history this stunning beach town offers a comprehensive experience that is hard to find elsewhere.

 Whilst here you must check out the Portara monument also known as Ariadne’s Arch – the most famous monument on the island and part of the unfinished Temple of Apollo.

 From the Portara you will be able to see the panoramic views of the ocean and the rest of the island – it is truly a breathtaking sight to behold.

 Find a list of many more things to do on Naxos here.

 The Ancient Messene is home to a range of ancient ruins that have remained remarkably well preserved.

 This is a major historical site located in the Peloponnese region of Greece and should definitely be added to your list of places to see whilst here.